Loading...

 Berry Ratio rests on a simple premise: for certain businesses, the effort expended (measured by operating expenses) is what drives profit, not the volume of sales or assets employed.

 Consider a sales agent who facilitates transactions between a manufacturer and customers.
-The agent's revenue might be enormous (reflecting the value of goods passing through), but the agent isn't really "earning" that revenue—it's just flowing through.
+The agent's revenue might be enormous (reflecting the value of goods passing through), but the agent isn't earning that revenue—it simply flows through.
 What the agent actually contributes is sales effort, customer service, and logistics coordination.
 Those activities are captured in operating expenses (salaries, marketing, admin).
 Berry Ratio tests whether the gross profit earned is proportionate to that effort.

 Berry Ratio = Gross Profit ÷ Operating Expenses